piccolomo/plotext/readme/other.md

 - `plt.file.script_folder()` returns the folder containing the current script.

 - `plt.file.join_paths()` it joins as many strings into a proper file path.
-If the first parameter is "~", it will be interpreted as the user home folder.
 Eg: `plt.file.join_paths("/", "home", "file.txt")` returns "/home/file.txt".
+Note that, if its first parameter is "~", it will be interpreted as the user home folder.

-- `plt.file.save_text(path, text)` saves some text to the path selected.
+- `plt.file.save_text(path, text)` saves some text to the `path` specified.

-- `plt.file.read_data(path, delimiter, columns, header)` reads numerical data from the 'path' selected with the given delimiter between columns (by default " "), and the selected list of columns (`None` returns all of them by default); the parameter header is used to include or not the first data row.
+- `plt.file.read_data(path, delimiter, columns, header)` reads numerical data from the `path` specified, using the given delimiter between data columns (by default " "), selecting the specified list of columns (`None` returns all of them by default); the parameter `header` is used to include or not the first data row.

-- `plt.file.write_data(path, matrix, delimiter, columns)` write a matrix of data in the 'path' selected.
+- `plt.file.write_data(path, matrix, delimiter, columns)` write a matrix of data at `path` specified.

 [ Other Utilities Menu ](https://github.com/piccolomo/plotext/blob/master/readme/other.md#other-utilities)